RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-MVC-Development-with-Business-Objects/Step-4-Model-View-Controller-MVC-separating-code-from-HTML.md

-﻿At this point we've created a code based implementation, meaning we've implemented both our controller code and view display using code.
+At this point we've created a code based implementation, meaning we've implemented both our controller code and view display using code.
 While this works fine for simple page logic, this mixing of code and HTML display logic gets to be a mess very quickly.

 Web Connection supports an **MVC** (Model View Controller) workflow by way of creating a **Model** via Business Object that provide business logic, **Controller** via wwProcess methods that provide logic, and **View** via [HTML Scripts or Templates](VFPS://Topic/_4DB0VHAQW) that mix HTML and FoxPro expressions and FoxPro control code constructs.